madjugglers/pattern-book/05_six_person_patterns.md

 | **E**       | B     | A     | D     | C     |
 | **F**       | D     | C     | B     | A     |

-Right hand counting Fast Spiral Weave
+> * Right hand counting Fast Spiral Weave

-3-Count Standard Spiral Weave
+> * 3-Count Standard Spiral Weave

-double 3 Count Hyper-Spiral Weave
+> * double 3 Count Hyper-Spiral Weave

 Refer to the graph above to follow A's path through the pattern.
 A's first pass is to E. A then turns around and moves to the bottom of loop 1 where a pass is made to F. A turns and moves to the top of loop 1 to pass to E. A turns and moves to the bottom of loop 2 to pass to F. A turns and moves to to the top of loop 3 to pass to E. A turns and moves to the bottom of loop 3 to pass to F. A turns and moves to the top of loop 2 where the pattern started.

 Jugglers A, B, C, and D all do the same thing on pass out of phase.
 If the numbers show right hand counting this is the Fast Spiral and the weavers have a 4-count to move between each position.
 This is very fast.

 To slow the pattern to 3-count, change the column numbers in the table above from 1, 2, 3, 4 to 1, 4, 7, and 10, and change "Right hand counting" to "Both hands counting, right hand starts".
 The weavers will pass in 6-count (note that 2 weavers, A and C are passing left handed 6-count).

 Still too fast?
 Change the column numbers to 1, 3, 5, and 7 with right hand counting (weavers in 8-count).

 Like many patterns, Spirals can be stacked, where one of the feeders is replaced another Spiral with the original feeder moved to the other side of the additional Spiral.

 To red line this pattern have the feeders throw double 3 count, but keep the same passing order.
 Now the weavers are all in 3-count.
 The Hyper Spiral should be enough to challenge the most jaded of weavers!

 Quick poll.
 Does this look like a spiral to you?
 Us either.

 Pattern by Mike Newton and MAJ.

-###
+### Standard 5-Weave
 ![](./media/image76.jpeg)

 The standard weave for 1 feeder and 5 feedees has each feedee in 10-count (every 5<sup>th</sup> right) and the feeder in 2-count.
 Each weaver passes once on the end, moves backwards and inside, then passes once in the middle, and moves forwards and outside to the other end.
 A 10-count sound very slow, but I think you'll find most weavers will not be bored at all trying to keep up.

 Once it starts, it's pretty easy to keep going.
 The start is a bit different from the standard weave for 3.
 The first weaver who passes in the middle goes to the opposite side of the first outside pass.

-A – B end (B goes back on the end)
+1. A – B end (B goes back on the end)

-A – C middle (C move slowly forward and to their right)
+1. A – C middle (C move slowly forward and to their right)

-A – D end (D goes back on the end)
+1. A – D end (D goes back on the end)

-A – E middle (E moves forward and to their left)
+1. A – E middle (E moves forward and to their left)

-A – F end (F moves slowly left before the pass, then back on the end)
+1. A – F end (F moves slowly left before the pass, then back on the end)

-A next passes to B in the middle (as B is moving to their right) and continues passing to each weaver in order, but in the next weave position.
+1. A next passes to B in the middle (as B is moving to their right) and continues passing to each weaver in order, but in the next weave position.

 All of the weave variations can be done in a 5 Weave too.
 For added fun and excitement try a double weave of 2 standard 5 weaves, or 5 weave opposite a 3 weave, or a 5 weave opposite a Gandini Weave and so on.

 Also see Twister 5 variations.